 Finally, you need to turn your attention to your router and apply the universal WiFi fix we’ve described at the start of this article to clear the router’s own DNS cache.
 You can then use the ping command again to verify that your DNS system is working as it should.

-NetSpot PRO users have access to special automated troubleshooting visualizations.
+NetSpot PRO and Enterprise users have access to special automated troubleshooting visualizations.
 These will help you to pinpoint the exact areas of your network where your signal is failing.
 Here is a brief overview of the visualizations and what you can learn:

 The Signal-to-Noise Ratio (SNR) heatmap, which is available in the macOS version of the software only, will show you where your signal strength is not strong enough to overcome the existing environmental noise from other electronic devices.